timothyas/xesn/paper.md

 # Summary

-`Xesn` is a python package that allows scientists to easily design Echo State Networks (ESNs) for forecasting problems.
+`Xesn` is a Python package that allows scientists to easily design Echo State Networks (ESNs) for forecasting problems.
 ESNs are a Recurrent Neural Network architecture introduced by @jaeger_echo_2001 that are part of a class of techniques termed Reservoir Computing.